pinkbunny1/kakao/README.md

-# Kakao Clone
+# Kakao Clone :v:
-A clone of Kakao App with React.js, React-Router, Express and Socket.io
+A clone of Kakao App with React.js, React-Router, Express and Socket.io deployed in AWS Beanstalk.

 ## Demo :cake: